 Gibson’s Finest 12 Year Old Whisky

-Gibson's is the third most popular Canadian whisky in Canada.
+Gibson’s is the third most popular Canadian whisky in Canada.
 I holds 17% of the market and sells around 300,000 cases per year.
-Whenever you read the term "case" it means that 9 bottles of 750ml were sold.
-Just in case you didn't know.
-Outside of Canada you will be lucky to find Gibson's since it doesn't have much of an international following.
+Whenever you read the term “case” it means that 9 bottles of 750ml were sold.
+Just in case you didn’t know.
+Outside of Canada you will be lucky to find Gibson’s since it doesn’t have much of an international following.
 However that may change in the near future.
-William Grant & Sons recently acquired the brand, and with their world wide reach they may decide to start marketing this product.
-William Grant & Sons also owns the Glenfiddich and Balvenie brands, so they are no slouches when it comes to international marketing.
+William Grant and Sons recently acquired the brand, and with their world wide reach they may decide to start marketing this product.
+William Grant and Sons also owns the Glenfiddich and Balvenie brands, so they are no slouches when it comes to international marketing.

 Gibson Whisky Tasting: Neat

 Colour: Bright gold.
 Slightly lighter than Crown Royal

 Gentle on the nose, very slight alcohol, with grain notes.
 Allowing a few minutes to open up releases much more.
 Some butter, fruit, vanilla and rye.
 Nice nose, but not as big as something like Maker’s Mark.